On the dimension distortion under fractionally smooth mappings: Introduction

 \end{enumerate} \end{theorem}

-The above theorem is in fact novel already in the Euclidean case $X=Y=\R^n$ with the usual measure and metric, as it is the first intermediate dimension distortion result for classical continuous Triebel--Lizorkin and Besov mappings.
+Theorem~\ref{thm:FractionalIntDim} is in fact novel already in the Euclidean case $X=Y=\R^n$ with the usual metric and measure, as it is the first intermediate dimension distortion result for classical continuous Triebel--Lizorkin and Besov mappings, which are known to coincide with the Haj\l{}asz--Triebel--Lizorkin and Haj\l{}asz--Besov mappings in this setting (see Subsection~\ref{subsec:BackSobolev}).
+In particular, this yields another Euclidean novel dimension distortion result, this time for classical fractional Sobolev mappings.
 In addition, Theorem~\ref{thm:FractionalIntDim} also immediately yields dimension distortion bounds for continuous mappings whose fractional Haj\l{}asz--Sobolev semi-norm $\Vert \cdot\Vert_{\dot{M}^{s,p}(X:Y)}$ is finite, since $\dot{M}^s_{p,\infty}(X:Y)=\dot{M}^{s,p}(X:Y)$; see Lemma~\ref{sobequal}.
 Furthermore, if $X, Y$ are not uniformly perfect, similar and simplified arguments that lead to Theorem~\ref{thm:FractionalIntDim} can be employed for $\dim_0E=\dim_H E$.
 Consequently, the work of Kaufman on Euclidean super-critical Sobolev mappings \cite{Kaufman}, the work of Hencl-Honz\'ik on Euclidean Triebel-Lizorkin mappings \cite{SobSubcriticalDimDist2}, and the work of Huynh on Euclidean Besov mappings \cite{Chi_thesis} are also recovered.
 In particular, we have the following unifying result for both the Hausdorff and the Minkowski dimensions.

 \begin{theorem} Suppose $(X,d_X,\mu)$ is a proper, locally $Q$-homogeneous metric measure space, $(Y,d_Y)$ is an arbitrary metric space, and let $s$, $p$, $q$, and $f$ be as in Theorem~\ref{thm:FractionalIntDim}. \begin{enumerate} \item[(i)] If $E\subset X$ with $\dim_H E=a$, then